 ABOUT THE TOWNSVILLE BRANCH

-The Townsville Branch has a long history of caring for our local environment and encouraging the community to understand and appreciate the wildlife and natural places that exist within our city boundaries and immediate surrounds.
+Established in 1968 the Townsville Branch has a long history of caring for our local environment and encouraging the community to understand and appreciate the wildlife and natural places that exist within our city boundaries and immediate surrounds.
 Of special interest are the health and management of nearby national and environmental parks (such as at the Town Common or on Magnetic Island).
-We have also been active in encouraging sound management of urban flying-fox colonies and promoting better understanding of their importance and conservation needs.
+We have also been active in encouraging science-based and humane management of wildlife in urban settings and promoting better understanding of their conservation needs.